 - AA translator is a paid utility that aims to convert sessions or projects files from different DAWS.

-- Last but not least, there is an accessible peak and an accessible spectrum (frequency) analysis, phase analysis and peak meter vst tools you can use in reaper.
+- Last but not least, there are accessible spectrum (frequency) analysis, phase analysis and peak meter vst tools you can use in reaper.

 Reapers Without Peepers Group at groups.io

 The RWP (Reapers Without Peepers) group which also functions as a mailing list, is a very helpful forum for those learning or using Reaper, and for discussing accessibility options on either the Windows or Mac platforms.
 For further information and details on subscribing, visit https://groups.io/g/rwp

 WhatsApp Reaper Access Group